Pegah-khm/LotteryNumbers/README.md

-# LotteryNumbers
+# 🎲 LotteryNumbers
 **Author:** Pegah Khodakarami

-This C# console application was created as part of Dubber's technical challenge.
-It simulates a lottery number generator.
+This C# console application generates 6 unique random lottery numbers between 1 and 49, sorts them in ascending order, assigns background colours based on number ranges, and includes a bonus ball.
+The application was developed as part of a coding challenge.

-## ✅ Features
+### ✅ Features
 - Generates 6 unique random numbers between 1 and 49
-- Sorts and displays the numbers in numerical order
+- Sorts numbers in ascending order
 - Adds a bonus ball, which is also unique and drawn after the original 6 numbers
-- Applies colour-coded output based on number ranges:
+- Assigns background colours:
   1–9: Grey
   10–19: Blue
-  20–29: Pink (Magenta)
+  20–29: Pink
   30–39: Green
   40–49: Yellow

-**Note:** I also put another file named "InteractiveVersion.cs" which is commented.
-This code accepts user input for how many random numbers to generate which is more realistic in the real world.It also supports multiple draws in a loop until the user enters 0.

-## 💡 Design Decisions
-- Top-level statements used for a modern C# feel
-- Logic separated into a static utility class to enhance modularity and reusability

-## 🕒 Time Spent
-Approximately 1.5 to 2 hours, including testing, refactoring, and implementing extra features.
+- Generates a unique bonus ball
+- Optional interactive version for user-defined number generation

+### 📁 Project Structure
+- `Program.cs`: Main application entry point
+- `LotteryGenerator.cs`: Contains methods for number generation and display
+- `InteractiveVersion.cs`: Optional interactive version (commented out to avoid compilation issues)

-## 🚀 How to Run
+### 🚀 How to Run
+1- Clone the repository
-1- Open the project in Visual Studio or VS Code
+2- Open the solution in Visual Studio
-2- Build and run the project
+3- Build and run the project
-3- For interactive version, enter how many random numbers you'd like to generate (between 1 and 49) 4- View your numbers, bonus ball, and repeat or exit as needed

-📸 Sample Output
-Enter number of random integers (or 0 to quit): 6
-Your lottery numbers are:
-Main numbers: 8 12 19 27 35 42
-Bonus Ball: 10
+To explore the interactive version:
+1- Uncomment the code in InteractiveVersion.cs.
+2- Comment out the code in Program.cs to avoid conflicts with top-level statements.